SkylineCommunications/dataminer-docs/connector-help/connector_help/SSL_System-T_S500.md

 #### Serial Main Connection

-This driver uses a serial connection for Ember+ and requires the following input during element creation:
+This connector uses a serial connection for Ember+ and requires the following input during element creation:

 SERIAL CONNECTION: